skylight-hq/skylight.digital/_projects/jabil_iot.md

 {% capture results %}

+- Built and demonstrated open-architecture prototypes for six Jabil clients
+- Implemented lean-agile processes for hardware development, reducing Jabil’s R&D cycle time from 18 months to six weeks and prototype cost from over $1M to under $100,000
 - Helped Jabil become a recognized industry leader in IoT manufacturing

   {% endcapture %}